Prime Day TV deals are here—save hundreds at Best Buy, Walmart and Amazon - NewsBreak

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-UPDATE 10:35AM EST: We're updating this story live to reflect changes in deals, prices, and availability. — Jessica Kasparian, Reviewed
+Amazon Prime Day 2022 is officially here.
+The massive two-day sales event began today, July 12 , and online shoppers are scoring discounts on everything, including big-ticket items like TVs.
+We found the best Prime Day TV deals from Amazon along with competing TV deals at Best Buy and Walmart , so you're sure to score the lowest prices on high-quality screens.

-Amazon Prime Day 2022 and Black Friday in July are officially here.
-The massive two-day Amazon sales event began yesterday , July 12 , and TVs, as ever, are on a lot of people's wish lists.
-And for good reason: The Prime Day TV deals from Amazon —along with competing Black Friday in July deals at Best Buy and Walmart rollbacks—are really good this year.
+Update 1:00PM EST: Prime Day is upon us, which means we're going to update you live, throughout the day, with the best deals.
+Price changes, new deals, and more will be updated until the end of the day. - Jillian Lucas, Reviewed

 Best Prime Day TV deals you can shop

-Here are our top five favorite Prime Day TV deals you can shop today, including a wallet-friendly compact model from TCL perfect that's for small spaces and Reviewed's #1 rated TV of last year, the LG C1 OLED .
+Here are our top five favorite Prime Day TV deals you can shop today, including a compact screen from TCL and a Reviewed-approved screen from LG .

 - TCL 32-Inch 3 Series Class 720P HD LED Roku Smart TV at Walmart for $99 (Save $50)